angrybacon/doomsday-wiki/markdown/articles/2018/02/03/doomsday-by-numbers.md

 pretty comprehensive list of different methods but for easy viewing we have broken it down into a set of four.

-- DD: Any line that wins via the casting of Doomsday
+- Dd: Any line that wins via the casting of Doomsday
 - EtW: Any line that wins via the casting of Empty the Warrens (without casting Doomsday)
 - N-Storm: Any line that wins via just naturally storming our with Tendrils of